Setting up Secrets Management for Projects

 • In Workato:

-• An account with Advanced Security & Compliance advanced functionality.
+• An account with the Data Monitoring/Advanced Security & Compliance capability.
 For more information, contact your Workato Customer Success Manager.

 • In Amazon Web Services (AWS):